PeterCamilleri/mini_readline/README.md

 * :eoi_detect is used to control the end of input detection logic.
 If disabled, eoi inputs are treated as unmapped.
 If enabled, they raise a MiniReadlineEOI exception.
+* :secret_mask is a masking character to be used for sensitive input like a password or missile launch code.
+This should be exactly one character long.
+Typical values are "*" or " ".
 * :term is the interactive source of data, the console by default.
 The raw terminal console driver automatically adapts to the system environment (Windows or Other) so that correct operation is normally achieved with no